steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Code+your+first+plug-in.md

     // mark output silence too
     data.outputs[0].silenceFlags = data.inputs[0].silenceFlags;

-    // the Plug-in has to be sure that if it sets the flags silence that the output buffer are clear for (int32 i = 0; i < numChannels; i++)
+    // the plug-in has to be sure that if it sets the flags silence that the output buffer are clear for (int32 i = 0; i < numChannels; i++)
     {
        // do not need to be cleared if the buffers are the same (in this case input buffer are